gilescope/book-exploring-async-basics/src/2_async_history.md

 >
 > As a high level overview, it's OK to model the CPU as operating in a synchronous
 > manner, but lets for now just make a mental note that this is a model with some
-> caveats that becomes especially important when talking about parallelism and
+> caveats that becomes especially important when talking about parallelism,
-> synchronization primitives like mutexes, atomics and the security of computers
+> synchronization primitives (like mutexes and atomics) and the security of computers
 > and operating systems.